MFarabi619/Arduino/LCD1602 Display/README.md

 ## Features:

-- The code can be modified to print most text, and currently breaks on ceratin symbols.
+- The code can be modified to print most text, and currently breaks on certain symbols.
 - The top potentiometer adjusts the contrast of the text.
 - The bottom potentiometer adjusts the brightness of the display.